-This article may cause nausea and headaches to those allergic to colour management!
-It is a process that happens behind the scenes.
+Matching colours correctly; it is a process that happens behind the scenes.
 You might not realise how important it is and why we take it so seriously.
-10 years ago I read an article which is a great way to describe why colour management so important.
+A number of years ago I read an article which is a great way to describe why colour management so important.
 It's all about making toast!

 Here is my take on burning toast...

-You throw a piece of bread into your toaster on setting 4, eventually it pops up a certain shade of brown.
+You throw a piece of bread into your toaster (T1) on setting 4, eventually it pops up a shade of brown.
 You grab your bag of bread and head next door.
-You then do the exact same process on your neighbours toaster and no surprise, the two pieces of toast are different.
+You then do the exact same process on your neighbours toaster (T2) and no surprise, the two pieces of toast look different.
 Assuming we want them the same, how can we get them to match?
 We have two options.

-Option 1, We pop out a piece of toast on each setting 1-10 from our toaster, then line them up as a chart.
-When we need to match a 'pantone toast colour' from your file we reference against our toast chart and turn the dial on our toaster to the matching number.
+Option 1, We dial up and pop out a piece of toast on each setting 1-10 on T2, then line them up as a chart.
+When we need to match a 'toast colour' from T1 on T2, we visually compare a T1 toast colour to our toast chart and turn the dial on T2 to the setting that is the best match.

-Option 2, We print out a piece on each setting 1-10, but we then measure them with a special device and save the readings into a software program.
-The software adjusts the electricity flow to the toaster so it toasts in even steps from 1-10.
-After that we continue to toast and measure hundreds of pieces of bread so we get the in-between shades.
-When we require a match, the software compares the request to it's measured library and gives an accurate match, it even changes the setting for us.
+Option 2, We toast bread on each setting 1-10 on T2, but this time we measure them with a special toast colour reading device and save the values into a software program (which now controls the toaster).
+The software analyses the values and adjusts the electricity flow so T2 can now toast in nice even toast colour steps from 1-10.
+We continue to let the software toast and measure hundreds of pieces of bread so we get even more shades of brown.
+The same thing is also done on T1, so the software now knows every shade for both toasters.
+The software compares every T1 toast colour requested to it's measured toast colour library and gives the T2 setting to use for a best match, it even changes T2's setting itself.

-Which option?
 Option 1 sounds like an easy option.
-But what happens if the toaster changes over time, the toast chart is still on the wall with the original pieces, but the toast now delivered isn't that original colour.
-Did it get spotted? probably not.
-What if no 'pantone toast colours' are specified in the file, Just cross your fingers and hope for the best.
+But what happens if the heating elements get tired and T2 changes over time, the toast chart is still on the wall with the original colours, but the toast now popping up isn't the same original colour.
+Did it get spotted by the toast operator?
+Probably not.
+It is cross your fingers and hope for the best.
 No, it's not a good option.

 Using option 2, we have everything contained in a software program, even better, we can regularly re-toast levels 1-10 so the software re-calibrates the electricity supply so the hundreds of readings we took are still accurate.
-If no 'pantone toast colour' is specified, we still know the software will correctly match the shades in the file.
-If they are specified, we know the software will home in and match them automatically.
+We still know the software will correctly match the toast shades, even if the toaster elements have gotten tired.

 This is colour management.
 It is a precise method of measurement, or without it, a manual hit and miss situation.
 We do take colour management seriously… and you benefit from it, every print.